 - Property Tax is projected to increase by 11.67% from the FY 2023 year-end projection.
 Increased Pinellas County property values are the main contributing factor to higher property taxes. - Local Beach Trolley revenue is projected to increase by 7% compared to FY 2023 yearend actuals.
-Some of the additional revenue generated is from local assistance from the City of St Petersburg to help fund the Veterans program. - State Grant revenue is projected to decrease at 3%.
+Some of the additional revenue generated is anticipated to be from local assistance from the City of St Petersburg. - State Grant revenue is projected to decrease at 3%.
 This is primarily caused by projected decreases of State Operating Assistance funding. - Federal Grant revenue is budgeted to be 30% less than the FY 2023 year-end projection.
 This reflects PSTA's strategic use of one-time COVID-19 relief funds.